cloudera/cloudera-playbook/README.md

 roles/realm/join/templates/nscd.conf.j2
 ```

-and run this command to apply it on the managed hosts:
+Run this command to apply it on all managed hosts:

 ```
 $ ansible-playbook -u root realm_join.yaml